pape1412/image_classifier/README.md

 Again, for additional information on possible options and defaults use:  ```python predict.py -h```

 ## Acknowledgements
-This mini project was one of the projects I've worked on during my Data Scientist Nanodegree at [Udacity](https://eu.udacity.com).
+This mini project was one of the projects I've worked on during my Data Scientist Nanodegree programm at [Udacity](https://eu.udacity.com).
 Also, I'd like to mention that this project would not have been possible without the extensive resources provided by the [PyTorch tutorials](https://pytorch.org/tutorials/).